mcjc29/WDI_GROUP_PROJECT/README.md

 ---

-We are very pleased with the outcome of the project, having got to grips new technologies and produced a fully authenticated, functional and genuinely useful application.
+We are very pleased with the outcome of the project, having got to grips with new technologies and produced a fully authenticated, functional and genuinely useful application.
 It also provided a great learning experience of coding in a team and managing version control.

 We have a number of ideas to further develop the application, including:
-- Expand the scope of the app to include other GA campuses and courses, the aggregate global data could help inform course and lesson planning in the future.
+- Expand the scope of the app to include other GA campuses and courses.
+The aggregate global data could help inform course and lesson planning in the future.
 - Enable OAuth using General Assembly's main website login details.
 - Prompt students to use the system by enabling push notification, automatic emails or text messages.
 - Improve the look and feel of the website with further styling and animation.